abelsj60/my-site/app/data/reveries/12-14-19-at-santacon-a-new-certainty-on-code.md

 I soon realized my problem.

 The home-page loading sequence didn't explicitly wait for the headline to finish fading.
-It thought the fade would be done by the time the cover image disappeared.
+It just assumed the fade would be done by the time the cover image disappeared.

 Theoretically, yes.
 Practically, no. Sometimes the cover animation ran slow.